 - 1-2 T Korean chili flakes (optional)

-- Add the sliced beef to the bag and leave to marinade for a minimum of 30 minutes but optimally 1-3 hours.
+Add the sliced beef to the bag and leave to marinate for a minimum of 30 minutes but optimally 1-3 hours.
 (Overnight in the fridge is fine too.
 Or pop it into the freezer to cook later.)

 - Heat the wok to high.